ILIAS-eLearning/ILIAS/src/UI/README.md

 taxonomy given in the [KS-Layout](http://www.ilias.de/docu/goto_docu_wiki_wpage_3852_1357.html#ilPageTocA11).
 The main factory provides methods for every node or leaf in the `Class`-Layer of the Kitchen Sink Taxonomy.
-Using that method you get a sub factory if methods corresponds to a node in the factory.
-If the method corresponds to a leaf in the KS-Layout you get a PHP representation of the component you chose.
+Using that method you get a sub factory if methods corresponds to a node in the layout.
+If the method corresponds to a leaf in the layout, you get a PHP representation of the component you chose.
 Since the Jour Fixe decides upon entries in the Kitchen Sink, the factories in the framework only contain entries `Accepted` by the JF.
 Creating a component with the framework thus just means following the path from the `Class` to the leaf you